pimpim/SCI-F/docs/pages/6-examples.md

 Hello World!
 ```

-And you might imagine a similar loop to run an analysis, and modify a runtime
-or system variable for each loop, and save the output (or print to console).
+And you might imagine a similar loop to run an analysis, and modify a runtime or system variable for each loop, and save or print the output to the console.

-This metrics implementation is available for use and documentation provided in entirety at https://github.com/containers-ftw/metrics-ftw.
+This metrics implementation is available for use at <a href="https://github.com/containers-ftw/metrics-ftw" target="_blank">https://github.com/containers-ftw/metrics-ftw</a> and complete description and documentation at <a href="http://containers-ftw.org/apps/examples/metrics/metrics-ftw" target="_blank">http://containers-ftw.org/apps/examples/metrics/metrics-ftw</a>.

-## Contextual Running
+### Contextual Running
 It’s often common that a user will want to run a container in different environments, or using different job managers.
 For example, a scientific analysis run locally would come down to executing the script, but run on a cluster would come down to submission of a job to a SLURM or SGE cluster.
 In this case, a scientist could distribute the image with easy entry points to each of these use cases:

 ```